Reviews You Can Rely On

 Credit: Kyle Hameister

 This review started with a thorough combing of the knife market.
-We considered upwards of 100 models before selecting 21 of the best pocket knives for side-by-side testing.
-We purchased each one at retail price from the same retailers you would, which helps keep our review free from bias.
-Each year, we reassess the market, selecting some new options and omitting old ones.
-We used a combination of controlled tests and general daily use – each model undergoes 21 individual tests across five rating metrics.
-Daily use ranged from routine tasks like simple food preparation and opening packages to more specialized applications like home improvements and automotive repairs.
-Controlled tests included cutting materials like rope and webbing, whittling, and even boring holes with the blade's tip.
-In the end, we conducted more than 350 individual tests to help you find the perfect knife to match your needs and budget.
+We considered upwards of 100 models before selecting 22 of the best pocket knives for side-by-side testing.
+We purchased each one at retail price from the same retailers you would, and we never take payment from manufacturers, which helps keep our review free from bias.
+We used a combination of controlled tests and general daily use – each model is evaluated across four rating metrics.
+Daily use ranged from routine tasks like simple camping food preparation and opening packages to more specialized applications like home improvements and automotive repairs.
+We used them to whittle, cut materials like rope and webbing, and even bore holes with the blade's tip.

 • Blade and Edge Integrity (30% of overall score rating)